mkorman/uno-zen/README.md

 - Loading progress state for each page.
 - Estimation about the time of reading.

-You can see a [demo](http://kikobeats.com) in my own blog.
-Also you can check the [styleguide](http://kikobeats.com/styleguide) to view how it looks.
+You can see a [demo](http://kikobeats.com) in the owner's blog.
+Also you can check hi [styleguide](http://kikobeats.com/styleguide) to view how it looks.

 ## Installation